HDavis147/Houston-Davis-Portfolio/README.md

 ## Description

 This application is a portfolio page for my starter projects.
-It contains lihnks to my previous projects, my Github profile, and my Steam profile.
+It contains links to my previous projects, my Github profile, and my Steam profile.

 ![Landing page screenshot](assets/images/Houston-Davis-Portfolio.png)